 Selective eating, or “picky eating” can be very stressful for children unable to tolerate a wide variety of foods and for caregivers wanting to end the mealtime battles.
-If you have concerns about your child’s eating abilities, contact a speech-language pathologist or talk to your pediatrician.
-A speech-language pathologist is often included in the care of feeding and swallowing disorders, and can help provide strategies for “picky eaters.”
-Read more about Feeding Therapy.
+If you have concerns about your child’s eating abilities, contact a speech-language pathologist (SLP) or talk to your pediatrician.
+A SLP is often included in the care of feeding and swallowing disorders, and can help provide strategies for “picky eaters” through feeding therapy.

 When does selective eating turn into a more severe problem?